jcatankard/fourier_forecast/README.md

 # FourierForecast
-A time-series modelling approach that decomposes a daily time-series into seasonality, trend, bias, optional regressors and noise.
+A time-series forecaster that fits by decomposing a daily time-series into seasonality, trend and optional regressors.

-- Seasonality types & Fourier terms are specified
+- Fits seasonality & Fourier terms specified
-- Seasonality components, trends, bias and regressors are fit with gradient descent
+- Fits specified trend type (e.g. linear, flat, logistic, logarithmic)
+- Fits exogenous regressors
+- Fits specified number of lag terms
+- Option to include terms for regularizing fit for different types of component
+- Optional log transform of time-series to model interaction amongst components (not just interaction with trend)
 - Components can be visualised with plot_components method
-- Numba is used for performance boost

 ### Blog posts:
  - [Part I](https://medium.com/@jcatankard_76170/forecasting-with-fourier-series-8196721e7a3a)